Introduction to Caching and Caching Strategies

 In this strategy, cache is present between the application code and the database.
 In case of a cache miss, it retrieves data from the database, stores that data in the cache and returns it to the application.
 So read-through caches are also one of the good choices for read-heavy systems.

 Both cache-aside and read-through look similar, but there are differences.
 In cache-aside, application code is responsible for retrieving data from the database and storing it in the cache.
 In read-through, this is supported by the cache provider.
-So this strategy simplifies the application code by abstracting away the complexity of cache management.
+So read-through strategy simplifies the application code by abstracting away the complexity of cache management.

 In both strategies, the most basic approach is to write directly to the database.
 Due to this, cache will be inconsistent with the database.
 So what is the solution?